paulinegilg/caradoc/docs/en/gdpr/the-scope-of-the-gdpr.md

 ## Establishment criterion

-The RGPD applies to the processing of personal data carried out by **organizations established on EU territory**, whether the processing takes place in the EU.
+The GDPR applies to the processing of personal data carried out by **organizations established on EU territory**, whether the processing takes place in the EU.

 ## Targeting criterion